 Additionally, some UTIs may result as a side effect of STIs such as trichomoniasis or chlamydia.

-How To Tell the Difference Between A UTI And STD?
+How to Tell the Difference Between a UTI and an STD?

 STDs and UTIs can sometimes have similar symptoms, which can make differentiating between the two challenging.